cotobadesign/cotoba-agent-oss-docs/source/rst/Security.rst

        roles:
          ask

-When using the AIML authorization method, enclose the template in the 'authorise' tag.
+When using the AIML authorisation method, enclose the template in the 'authorise' tag.
 If the input is ''ALLOW ACCESS'' and the user does not have the 'root' privilege associated with them, then SRAI is set to what is defined in denied_srai.

 .. code:: xml